ssanj/Toy-Robot-Simulator/README.md

 Coverage can be enabled by doing the following:

-1. Instrument code and tests with
+1. Instrument code and tests with:

 ```
 sbt clean coverage test